ricniew/ITM-TLS1.n-implementation/README.md

 ```

 2. Stop the agent using **_net stop [servicename]_** , for example `net stop KNTCMA_Primary`
-3. Reconfigure the agent by executing `kinconfg -n -r K[pc]`, for example `kinconfg -n -rKNT`.
-And wait until _kinconfg.exe_ process finishes (no more the 10 seconds)
+3. Reconfigure the agent by executing `kinconfg -n -rK[pc]`, for example `kinconfg -n -rKNT`.
+And wait until _kinconfg.exe_ process finishes (no more the 10 seconds).
+For instance agents you may use `kinconfg -n -riK[pc][instance]`
 4. Start the agent using **_net start [servicename]_** , for example `net stop KNTCMA_Primary`

 **Important notes:**
 - The variables you add into the ini file `[Override Local Settings]` section, will be added or modified in the exsiting Registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Candle\K[pc]\Ver610\Primary\Environment`.
 This behavior may differ for subnode or instance agents.
-- Before amass rollout, you must successfully test it for each agent type you want to modify
+- Before a mass rollout, you must successfully test it for each agent type you want to modify

 ON LINUX/UNIX: